 Ugodre: Every company has shares which the owners lay claim to.
 When you go to register a company at the Corporate Affairs Commission (CAC) you typically say your authorized share capital is N1m made up of 1m ordinary shares of N1 each.
 This means your initial capital at the start of your company is N1million represented by those shares.

-Whilst the value of your capital may increase over time, your shares remain the same till you decide to increase it again and register same with the CAC.
+Whilst the value of your capital may increase over time, your shares remain the same till you decide to increase it again and register the same with the CAC.
 When the shares are listed on the floor of the NSE they are tradable as stocks meaning people can buy or sell them.

 Nneka: So what is the Nigerian Stock Exchange and what companies trade their shares on it?